 Instructions

-Meanwhile, in a medium saucepan over medium-high heat, heat the sugar, vinegar, and celery seed.
-Whisk rapidly until sugar dissolves completely.
+Meanwhile, in a medium saucepan over medium-high heat, combine sugar, vinegar, and celery seed.
+Bring it just to a boil and whisk rapidly until sugar dissolves completely.
+Remove from heat.

-Remove saucepan from heat.
-If you like a crisper pickle, let brine cool to room temperature (If you want to speed up the cooling, pour the brine into a separate bowl and place in the fridge or freezer to cool down quickly).
-Otherwise, just pour the hot brine over the cucumber mixture - this is what I usually do!
+If you like a crisper pickle, let brine cool to room temperature (If you want to speed up the cooling, pour the brine into a separate bowl and place in the fridge or freezer to cool down quickly). from Mom's recipe box

 Nutrition information is automatically calculated by Spoonacular.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.